 There is more to caring for braces than excellent dental care routines and regular oral hygiene.
-Today, our Langley City orthodontists share some instructions to help you care for your braces.
+Today, our Langley orthodontists share some instructions to help you care for your braces.

 You can help keep your gums, teeth, and braces from getting damaged by taking good care of them.
 It can also help keep your orthodontic treatment on track and prevent delays.